 20 Mar.
 Today we had to wait for the tide.
-The route along Oreti Beach to Invercargill has a small estuary about mid way which is difficult to cross at high tide, and today was about 11:00.
-So Richard, Josh, Nina and I met at the Postmsster Bakery just after 10:00, where Richard and I preloaded with a second breakfast.
+The route along Oreti Beach to Invercargill has a small estuary about mid way which is difficult to cross at high tide, which today was about 11:00.
+So Richard, Josh, Nina and I met at the Postmaster Bakery just after 10:00, where Richard and I preloaded with a second breakfast.

 We followed the river down to the beach.
 Initial going was slow as we were forced to walk in the soft sand at the top of the beach due to the high tide.
-As the tide went out the going got a lot easier on the harder sand.
+As the receding tide exposed the harder sand, the going became easier.
 Weather was cloudy and windy, but dry.
 Comfortable walking.

 Last day tomorrow with another walk 30+ km much of it on road.
 Rain forecast for the day.